Back to California

 What This Bill Does

-• Requires cities and counties that require a deposit as a condition of issuing a construction, demolition, or building permit to return the full amount of the deposit if documentation demonstrating compliance with the terms of the deposit is provided.
+• Requires cities and counties that already require a deposit as a condition of issuing permits for construction, demolition, or building work to return the full amount of the deposit if documentation demonstrating compliance with the terms of the deposit is provided.

 Who It Names or Affects

-• Builders who need permits for construction, demolition, or building work in cities and counties that require deposits.
+• Builders and developers who need permits for construction, demolition, or building projects in cities and counties that already require deposits.

-• Cities and counties that issue these types of permits.
+• Cities and counties that issue these types of permits and have existing requirements for deposits.

 Terms To Know